oceanprotocol/ocean.py/READMEs/c2d-flow.md

 In your project folder (i.e. my_project from `Install the library` step) and in the work console where you set envvars, run the following:

+## 2. Alice publishes a Data NFT

 Please refer to [datatokens-flow](datatokens-flow.md) and complete the following steps :
-- [x] 2.1 Create an erc721 NFT token
+- [x] 2.1 Create an ERC721 data NFT

-## 2. Alice creates a datatoken
+## 3. Alice publishes a datatoken

 In the same Python console:
 ```python